Join for FREE

 Found across Eurasia and North America, also extends into northern Africa.
 In much of Europe and the eastern USA it is expanding its range south following legal protection after historical persecution left it extinct in heavily populated regions; this recovery is slow or absent in some areas (e.g. the Pennine Hills in England) where illegal persecution by gamekeeping interests still occurs.

+Subspecies subcorax, canariensis, clarionensis and hispanus no longer recognized.
 The subspecies differ mainly in size; overall, larger birds occur in the north of the species' range, and smaller birds in the south.
-The largest are C. c. varius and C. c. kamtschaticus, the smallest C. c. clarionensis and C. c. tingitanus.
-Genetic studies have shown quite deep divisions within the North American birds3.
+The largest are C. c. varius and C. c. kamtschaticus, the smallest C. c. sinuatus and C. c. tingitanus.
+Genetic studies have shown quite deep divisions within the North American birds6.

 Very adaptable, able to survive in a wide range of habitats, from mountains to deserts to forests, though usually at higher elevations.
 Prefers wilderness regions, but slowly becoming conditioned to surviving alongside humans, in some cases even suburban areas.
 Increasingly seen in urban areas where historical persecution has ceased.